Kuyteav

 Kuyteav (គុយទាវ, kŭytéav /km/) is a Cambodian noodle soup consisting of rice noodles with pork stock and toppings.
 It is a popular breakfast dish across all of Cambodia.
 The kuyteav can be found at marketplace stalls, roadside vendors, restaurants and in shophouses across the country, and is distinguished by its clear broth and array of herbs, aromatics and other garnishes and condiments.

 Etymology

 The word kuyteav derives from the Teochew Chinese word 粿條 (peng'im: guê^{2}diao^{5}) and refers to cut noodles made from long-grain rice flour (as opposed to glutinous rice flour).
 This term also refers to the dish: a rice noodle soup with minced meat and various other toppings and seasonings.

 In Khmer, kuyteav is properly pronounced as /km/ but is often elided to /km/ (romanized as k'téav, kătéav, katiĕv, kathiew, etc.) due to the sesquisyllabic nature of the Khmer language.
-The term has cognates in other countries in Southeast Asia where Chinese immigrants settled; with hủ tiếu in Vietnamese, kway teow in Malaysia and Singapore, and kuai tiao (ก๋วยเตี๋ยว) in Thai being analogues.
+The term has cognates in other countries in Southeast Asia where Chinese immigrants settled; with hủ tiếu in Vietnamese, kway teow in Malaysia and Singapore, kwetiau in Indonesian, and kuai tiao (ก๋วยเตี๋ยว) in Thai being analogues.